wasabipesto/beehive/src/budget/index.md

 })
 ```

-I was quite surprised that our sewer costs significantly more than our clean water every month!
+I was quite surprised that our sewer connection costs significantly more than our clean water every month!
 It's also interesting that our electricity bill is significantly higher than anything else - even our home insurance.

-Is our electricity cost seasonal?
+Since our electricity costs are so high, let's dig into those even further.
+I anticipate that our electricity bill is periodic though the year, let's check that.

 ```js
 Plot.plot({